tokio-rs/website/content/blog/2020-04-preemption.md

 Even though Tokio is not able to **preempt**, there is still an opportunity to nudge a task to yield back to the scheduler.
 As of [0.2.14], each Tokio task has an operation budget.
 This budget is reset when the scheduler switches to the task.
-Each Tokio resource (socket, timer, channel, ...) is now aware of this budget.
+Each Tokio resource (socket, timer, channel, ...) is aware of this budget.
 As long as the task has budget remaining, the resource operates as it did previously.
-Each asynchronous operation (actions that users must `.await` on) decrement the task's budget.
-Once the task is out of budget, all resources will become "not ready" until the task yields back to the scheduler, at which point, the budget is reset.
+Each asynchronous operation (actions that users must `.await` on) decrements the task's budget.
+Once the task is out of budget, all resources will perpetually return "not ready" until the task yields back to the scheduler.
+At that point, the budget is reset, and future `.await`s on Tokio resources will again function normally.

-Going back to the echo server example from above.
+Let's go back to the echo server example from above.
 When the task is scheduled, it is assigned a budget of 128 operations.
 When `socket.read(..)` and `socket.write(..)` are called, the budget is decremented.
 If the budget is zero, the task yields back to the scheduler.
 If either `read` or `write` cannot proceed due to the underlying socket not being ready (no pending data or a full send buffer), then the task also yields back to the scheduler.

-The idea originated from a conversation I was having with [Ryan Dahl][ry].
+The idea originated from a conversation I had with [Ryan Dahl][ry].
 He is using Tokio as the underlying runtime for [Deno][deno].
-When doing some HTTP experimentation (a while back) with [Hyper], he was seeing some high tail latencies in some benchmarks.
+When doing some HTTP experimentation  with [Hyper] a while back, he was seeing some high tail latencies in some benchmarks.
 The problem was due to a loop not yielding back to the scheduler under load.
 Hyper ended up fixing the problem by hand in this one case, but Ryan mentioned that, when he worked on [node.js][node], they handled the problem by adding **per resource** limits.
 So, if a TCP socket was always ready, it would force a yield every so often.
-I mentioned this conversation to [Jon Gjenset][jonhoo], and he ended up coming up with the idea of placing the limit on the task itself instead of on each resource.
+I mentioned this conversation to [Jon Gjenset][jonhoo], and he came up with the idea of placing the limit on the task itself instead of on each resource.

 The end result is that Tokio should be able to provide more consistent runtime behavior under load.
 While the exact heuristics will most likely be tweaked over